 Improving food security through investment

-Research by the FAO shows investment in agriculture is five times more effective in helping people out of poverty and hunger than investment in any other sector.
+Research by the FAO shows investment in agriculture is one of the most effective ways to help reduce hunger and poverty.
 Investment in agriculture in developing countries is necessary to bring vital infrastructure to them, like roads, warehouses and irrigation to make food accessible through successful farming.
 Investments around the world in better land management, more efficient water use and accessible resistant seed types can also bring huge returns.

 This investment can come in many forms.
 For example, the United States Department of Agriculture’s food security programs have disbursed more than $20 million in microloans to farmers in targeted countries and regions.
 Other investments are of a more traditional type, with some companies and investors interested in putting their capital into agricultural companies that are using unique business models to address issues of food production and access.

 Another way that investors can invest in food security is through natural resources like potash and phosphate.
 Both minerals play a large role in the food security as they provide the nutrients that are required to keep arable lands fertile enough for crop cultivation to take place.

 For potash, there are several large producers who currently have dominance over the market.
 Potash is produced primarily in Canada, Russia and China, though other regions have their own reserves.

 Since food security is a long term issue, investing in exploration and development companies is an option that will ensure the continued production of potash.
 There are plenty of companies developing potash projects all around the world, listed on the TSX and TSXV, as well as ASX-listed potash companies.
 Some examples